hashicorp/design-system/packages/flight-icons/CONTRIBUTING.md

 This action will:

-* Optimize the SVG files
+* Optimize the SVG files and save then in a `temp` folder
-* Prepare a bundle with standalone SVGs
-* Prepare a bundle with an SVG sprite
-* Prepare a bundle with SVGs embedded in CSS/SCSS as data:image
+* Process the optimized SVG files and save then in the `svg` folder
-* Update the SVG sprite and catalog.json files in the Ember addon folder
+* Update the existing files in the Ember addon folder:
+    * Process the optimized SVG, generate a SVG sprite, and overwrite the existing sprite
+    * Overwrite the catalog.json with the new one

+### Release

+The release step is executed using a set of NPM scripts defined in the `package.json` file.

+This action will:

+* ask (interactively) the user which _semver_ version they want to to use
+* update the `package.json` file with that version
+* release the bundle on the [NPM registry](https://www.npmjs.com/)

+**IMPORTANT**: if you need to do some tests, use a **local** package registry, not production! (see below)

 ### Code check